juano2310/CarND-Vehicle-Detection-Juan/README.md

 The final pipeline is very simple.
 It takes an image and it looks for cars using the previously trained SVC.
 Then in creates a heatmap to remove false positives and finally it draws a blue box on top of the hot window.

 ### 11 - Apply pipeline to project video
-This method extract each image from the video and process it through the pipeline.
+This method extracts each image from the video and process it through the pipeline.
 As a result we can see the boxes on the final video.

-[video1]
+![alt text][video1]
 ---

 ### Discussion